Mittelstraße 7 & 10, Höhr. Hesse-Nassau, Prussia. (now Höhr-Grenzhausen, Rhineland Palatinate).

 Steinzeugfabrik / Stoneware manufacturer

-Johann Wilhelm Remy, born Höhr in 26th February 1833, was from a long line of pottery manufacturers in the area.
-He founded his company at Mittelstrasse 7, in 1860, producing hand-turned salt glazed designs, in a wood-fired kiln which was later converted to coal.
-Artistic design training received by both sons August Wilhelm and Franz Jakob, at the beginning of the Königliche Fachschule Höhr in the early 1880s, taught new design and manufacturing techniques.
-Early designs were in the Historismus style but later focused on modern (for those days) life which included many tavern scenes depicted by several of the popular artists of the period.
+Johann Wilhelm Remy, born in Höhr Germany in February 1833, was from a long line of pottery manufacturers of the area.
+He founded his company at Mittelstrasse 7 in 1860, producing hand-turned salt glazed designs in a wood-fired kiln.
+Sons August Wilhelm and Franz Jakob received training at the Königliche Fachschule Höhr in the early 1880s.
+They were taught new design and manufacturing techniques initially in the Historismus or Historical Revival style.
+Around 1890 the factory began to focus on modern (for those days) life.
+These designs included many tavern and outdoor scenes that were often based on the artistry of popular artists of the time.

-Towards the end of the nineteenth century, J.W.
-Remy formed an alliance with his son-in-law Karl Thewalt to build a gas-fired round kiln on the Thewalt property, the actual location of which is not currently known.
-The products from this kiln utilized a then new process of glaze slip being applied to the stein prior to firing.
-The color of the fired clay was ivory leading to the name of Ivory Stoneware, Elfenbeinsteinzeug.
-Between 1903 & 1909 they were influenced by the Jugendstil styles of Henry Van der Velde, Peter Behrens, Karl Görig & Albin Muller.
-It should be noted that although designs were purchased, no stein was ever signed by these designers.
-In 1909, at the Wiesbaden Exhibition, Remy launched their famous range of etched "Reetmachte" steins which most collectors know today.
+Around 1890, J.W.
+Remy formed an alliance with his son-in-law Karl Thewalt to build a coal-briquette-fired round kiln on the Thewalt property nearby.
+The products from this kiln utilized a recently developed process with a lower firing temperature that provided brighter colors than was possible with salt glaze firing.
+It required dipping a stein into a glaze slip prior to firing.
+The resulting fired clay was cream colored leading to the name of ivory stoneware or Elfenbeinsteinzeug.
+Between 1903 and 1909 the industry was heavily influenced by the Jugendstil styles of Henry Van der Velde, Peter Behrens, Karl Görig & Albin Muller, and others.
+It should be noted that a few designs were purchased by J. W. Remy although there is no evidence from whom those designs were acquired.
+In 1909, at the Wiesbaden Exhibition, J. W. Remy launched its etched "Reetmachte" or scratch-incised designs of which most collectors have not encountered.

 N.B.
 J.W.Remy was the brother of Simon Peter Remy of Marzi & Remy.
 Karl Thewalt was the son of Johann Peter Thewalt, the owner of the factory and logo JPT, founded in 1852.

-Reference: Lyn Ayres Character Steins Capacity Marks Twisted Vine Handles Westerwald Adressbuch Character Steins Catalogue Mysteincollection
+Reference: Lyn Ayres Character Steins Capacity Marks Twisted Vine Handles Westerwald Adressbuch Character Steins Catalogue MySteinCollection.com